Analysis: Rashaad Penny injury opens door for C.J. Prosise to again show his worth to Seahawks

 “Didn’t even know he had it until he tried to get out here and run today,’’ Carroll said.
 “So I don’t have much to report on it.’’

+The Seahawks also have J.D.
+McKissic and recently-signed Gerald Holmes to back up Carson with Penny and Davis out.

-But if not, then suddenly the door opens for Prosise, who has been at turns tantalizing but more often frustrating since arriving as a third-round pick out of Notre Dame in 2016.
+If Davis is out long, the Seahawks may feel compelled to add another running back.
+Maybe Davis returns quickly.
+But if not, the door opens for Prosise, who has been at turns tantalizing, albeit often frustrating, since arriving as a third-round pick out of Notre Dame in 2016.

-While Penny and Davis were out Wednesday, Prosise was back in pads, if still limited to only early work, after sitting out last Thursday’s preseason opener against the Colts with a hip flexor issue.
+While Penny and Davis were out Wednesday, Prosise, who sat out last Thursday’s preseason opener against the Colts with a hip flexor issue, was back in pads, though he was still limited to only early work.

-But after practice, Prosise said he’s healthy and expects to play against the Chargers.
+Prosise said he’s healthy and expects to play against the Chargers.

+“Feeling great.
+Ready to be out there Saturday,” Prosise said Wednesday, insisting the injury was no big deal.
+“Just a little hip flexor tightness.
+Nothing too serious.
+Just something had to kind of let it calm down and then get back out here and be full go.’’

-The Seahawks have never doubted Prosise’s potential, which was confirmed for all to see when he rushed for 66 yards and caught seven passes for 87 more to spark a 31-24 win at New England in 2016, one of the most memorable regular-season wins of the Carroll era.
+The Seahawks have never doubted Prosise’s potential, which was confirmed when he rushed for 66 yards and caught seven passes for 87 more to spark a 31-24 win at New England in 2016 — one of the most memorable regular-season wins of the Carroll era.

 He then had a 72-yard TD run the next week against the Eagles before suffering a shoulder injury.
 He has rushed for just 27 yards since.